ruuvi/ruuvitag_fw/README.md

 Extract the GCC tarball.
 Other destinations are also ok, but this one is used often:
 `sudo mkdir -p /usr/local && cd /usr/local && sudo tar xjf ~/Downloads/gcc-arm-none-eabi-4_xxxxxxxx.tar.bz2`

+* Or alternatively on Ubuntu you can use the official GNU ARM Embedded PPA:
+  * Step1: Inside Ubuntu, open a terminal and input
+    * `sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa`
+  * Step2: Continue to input
+    * `sudo apt-get update`
+  * Step3: Continue to input to install toolchain
+    * `sudo apt-get install gcc-arm-embedded`

 Toolchain path is defined in SDK Makefile, so adding the gcc-arm-none-eabi binaries to path is unnecessary.
-*Please remember to adjust the makefile in SDK/components/toolchain/gcc to point at your toolchain install location.*
+*Please remember to adjust the makefile in SDK/components/toolchain/gcc to point at your toolchain install location.
+On Ubuntu this will be /usr if you used the PPA.*

 ### Prerequisites (to create DFU distribution .zip packages)